 The next morning a message was left on the phones explaining the parks would be open and the operating hours of each park.
 The parks received very little damage, the worst hit was Disney’s Animal Kingdom and that park would remain closed for at least that day.

 We left the hotel to go spend the morning at Downtown Disney.
-The drive over showed even more damage.
+The drive-over showed even more damage.
 Besides seeing downed trees and branches many signs were bent to the ground or ripped apart by the raging winds.
 However, traffic signals were working on Disney property.
 No power was out anywhere at Walt Disney World.
 That was a different story to the rest of the Orlando area.
 Disney did a great job of preparing for or correcting the damage caused by hurricanes.
 At Downtown Disney there were many people anxious to share stories of what they did during the hurricane.
-The cast members were every bit as friendly as they ever are and it appeared that nothing had happened although I am sure that many had experienced loss of some kind or another.
+The cast members were every bit as friendly as they ever are and it appeared that nothing had happened although I am sure that many had experienced a loss of some kind or another.

-Through the entire experience it was amazing to see the great job that Disney did in ensuring guest safety and satisfaction.
+Through the entire experience, it was amazing to see the great job that Disney did in ensuring guest safety and satisfaction.
 I tip my hat to the Cast Members that made sure that we all weathered the storm that was hurricane Charlie.

-As an aside, I did contact Guest Relations about being charged full rate for the room when I was told that I couldn’t leave the hotel and they did remedy the situation.
+As an aside, I did contact Guest Relations about being charged the full rate for the room when I was told that I couldn’t leave the hotel and they did remedy the situation.

 –Ric Flack, MFL ImaginEAR

 Having lived in Florida for most of my life I have been through many hurricanes and been fascinated with these monsters since I was a young child.
 Atmospherically they are absolutely gorgeous!
-For those in their pathways they can be destructive and deadly.
+For those in their pathways, they can be destructive and deadly.
 Disney managed to make it through 3 storms this past year with very minor damage.
-Some blown down trees, missing roof tiles and exterior decorations were about the extent of the damage done by all three hurricanes.
+Some blown-down trees, missing roof tiles, and exterior decorations were about the extent of the damage done by all three hurricanes.
 Our family visited Orlando not long after Jeanne passed through and we were surprised to see how well Disney had survived.
 Having just come through Hurricane Ivan ourselves, we were expecting to see much more devastation.
 I took the opportunity while I was there to talk to a few Cast Members who reassured me that Disney sustained very minor damage and lost no animals during all three storms!
 I was also told that Disney buildings are built to withstand winds of 150 mph and surpass current hurricane codes for the state of Florida.